osm2pgsql-dev/osm2pgsql-website/contribute/index.md

 have test coverage.

-The `master` branch and all pull requests are checked automatically using Travis CI (Linux builds), Appveyor (Windows builds), and Github Actions (macOS builds).
+The `master` branch and all pull requests are checked automatically using Github Actions (Linux and macOS builds) and Appveyor (Windows builds).
 (And yes, this should be unified, but nobody had the time to do that yet.)

 </section>